Haim Aharon Valero

 Haim Aharon Valero (1845–1923) was a banker, entrepreneur and a prominent figure in the Jewish community of 19th century Jerusalem.
-Under his direction, the Valero Bank, founded in 1848 by his father Jacob, acted as catalyst in the development of the Jewish community under Ottoman rule.
+Under his direction, the Valero Bank, founded in 1848 by his father Jacob Valero, acted as catalyst in the development of the Jewish community under Ottoman rule.
 The bank's capital and financial services were employed in the acquisition of land and building, helping transform Jerusalem and nearby townships from stagnation and poverty towards the modernization of the 20th century.

 Biography

 Haim Aharon Valero was born in Jerusalem in 1845.
 He benefitted from a broader education, including five languages: French, Turkish, Arabic, Hebrew and Ladino (the language spoken by the Jews of Spain).
 At the age of fifteen he started working as clerk in the bank run by his father and by 1875 became the manager of the Jerusalem branch.
 By this time the bank had no other partners.
 In 1880, after the death of his older brother Joseph, he became director of the bank.